Water quality in Canadian rivers

 Annex A. Monitoring programs providing data on ambient water quality

-Annex B. Water quality guidelines used by each province and territory
+Annex B. Water quality parameters and guidelines used by each province and territory

 Annex A. Monitoring programs providing data on ambient water quality